 Applicants are required to have already completed a bachelor's degree to apply for this program.
 Graduate programs usually require two additional years of study and incorporate didactic training and internships.
-Students of MSW programs generally choose to specialize in a specific areas, such as family, child and school services; substance abuse and mental health; or public health and medical services.
+Students of MSW programs generally choose to specialize in a specific area, such as family, child, and school services; substance abuse and mental health; or public health and medical services.
 These programs may be found online.
 Some of the course topics might include:

 - Human behavior social environment